mhmood-sf/jet-nvim/README.md

 ## Installation

-> NOTE: The plugin has not been tested for versions older than 0.5.0, but
+> NOTE: The plugin has not been tested for versions older than v0.7.0, but
-> should still work more or less.
-If you find any bugs feel free to open an
+> should still work more or less for previous versions, at least up to v0.5.0.
-> issue.
+> If you find any bugs feel free to open an issue.

 #### UNIX / Linux
 ```
-git clone --depth 1 https://github.com/quintik/jet-nvim ~/.local/share/nvim/site/pack/jet/start/jet-nvim
+git clone --filter=blob:none https://github.com/quintik/jet-nvim ~/.local/share/nvim/site/pack/jet/start/jet-nvim
 ```

 #### Windows
 ```
-git clone --depth 1 https://github.com/quintik/jet-nvim "$env:LOCALAPPDATA\nvim-data\site\pack\jet\start\jet-nvim"
+git clone --filter=blob:none https://github.com/quintik/jet-nvim "$env:LOCALAPPDATA\nvim-data\site\pack\jet\start\jet-nvim"
 ```

 ## Usage